kiki0124/kikinator/README.md

 # discord_bot
-A discord bot made using discord.py.
+A discord bot made using discord.py for my discord server.